SLAM for Visually Impaired People: a Survey: Introduction

-Moreover, assistive technology ought to provide user safety and independence, hands-free operations, decreased effort, and backup in the case of system failure.
-In addition to the aforementioned challenges, deep-learning-base solutions also have special issues, such as designing lightweight neural network architecture to reduce computational expense and provide sufficient data for the training and validation of the models.
+Moreover, assistive technology should provide user safety and independence, hands-free operations, decreased effort, and backup in the case of system failure.
+In addition to the aforementioned challenges, deep-learning-based solutions also have special issues, such as designing lightweight neural network architectures to reduce computational expense and provide sufficient data for the training and validation of the models.

+This SLR is designed to act as a resource for the academic and research communities.
+The objective of this review is to explore and highlight the strengths and potential limitations of the current SLAM applications for visually impaired navigation.
+This study aims to inform and guide subsequent research.
+The insights derived from this review identify critical gaps and opportunities for future research, particularly for tackling the challenges presented by dynamic and complex environments.
+Such environments pose unique difficulties for visually impaired navigation, and addressing them through advanced SLAM technologies could lead to significant improvements in both the effectiveness and reliability of assistive solutions.